Valid F-screening in linear regression: Simulation study

 First, we test $\hov$ \eqref{eq:hov} at \(\alphaov \in \left\{ 0.05, 0.1, 0.5 \right\}\) using either (i) all the data, or (ii) just the training data.
 The middle panel of \cref{fig:triple_plot} displays the proportion of simulated datasets for which $\hov$ is rejected.
 Unsurprisingly, we have substantially more power to reject $\hov$ using all the data versus using only the training data.

-Next, for the subset of simulated datasets for which we rejected $\hov$ in the middle panel of \cref{fig:triple_plot}, we test the hypothesis $\hoone: \beta_1=0$.
-Simulated datasets for which $\hov$ was rejected using all the data are tested using $\psel$ \eqref{eq:pselchisq} and $\pseltilde$ \eqref{eq:pseltilde}, and those for which $\hov$ was rejected using the training data are tested using $\ptest$.
+Next, for the subset of simulated datasets for which we rejected $\hov$ in the middle panel of \cref{fig:triple_plot}, we let $M=\{1\}$ and test the hypothesis $\hoone: \beta_1=0$.
+Simulated datasets for which $\hov$ was rejected using all the data are tested using $\psel$ \eqref{eq:pselchisq}, and those for which $\hov$ was rejected using the training data are tested using $\ptest$.
 The right-hand panel of \cref{fig:triple_plot} displays the power to reject $\hoone: \beta_1=0$, conditional on having rejected $\hov$.
-It is highest for $\psel$ \eqref{eq:pselchisq}, slightly lower for $\pseltilde$ \eqref{eq:pseltilde}, and substantially lower for $\ptest$.
+When $\alphaov =0.05$ or $\alphaov = 0.1$, the power curves are similar for $\psel$ \eqref{eq:pselchisq} and $\ptest$, while the power curve is substantially higher for $\psel$ when $\alphaov =0.5 $.
 The power curves for $\ptest$ for the three values of $\alphaov$ are nearly identical, since the training data used to test $\hov$ is independent of the test data used to test $\hoone$, and $\alphaov$ appears only in the test of $\hov$.
-By contrast, the selective p-values $\psel$ and $\pseltilde$ shift substantially according to the value of $\alphaov$: when $\alphaov$ is small, the conditional probability of rejecting $H_0^1:\beta_1=0$ is smaller, since relatively little signal for $\beta_1$ is available for inference after conditioning.
+By contrast, the selective p-value $\psel$ shifts substantially according to the value of $\alphaov$: when $\alphaov$ is small, the conditional probability of rejecting $H_0^1:\beta_1=0$ is smaller, since relatively little signal for $\beta_1$ is available for inference after conditioning.

 It is worth noting that the benefits of our selective p-value over the sample splitting p-value extend beyond the empirical results seen in \cref{fig:triple_plot}.
 Depending on how sample splitting is performed, the testable hypotheses may differ between train and test sets (e.g., if rank deficiency emerges from random partitioning).
 Also, it may be hard in an applied setting to convince a collaborator to use only part of their data to test $\hov$ and to reserve the remainder for testing $\hoM$.
 By contrast, our selective p-values enable the collaborator to use \emph{all} of the data to test $\hov $, thereby yielding a result for the test of $\hov$ that coincides with the standard (uncorrected) F-screening procedure.
 Furthermore, the sample splitting p-values cannot be computed retrospectively using summary statistics, as in Section~\ref{sec:retrospective}.